smart-data-models/dataModel.EnergyCIM/LoadStatic/doc/spec.md

 ## List of properties

 - `LoadAggregate`: Aggregate load to which this aggregate static load belongs.
 Default: None  - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `ep1`: First term voltage exponent for active power (Ep1).
 Used only when .staticLoadModelType = exponential.
 Default: 0.0  - `ep2`: Second term voltage exponent for active power (Ep2).
 Used only when .staticLoadModelType = exponential.
 Default: 0.0  - `ep3`: Third term voltage exponent for active power (Ep3).
 Used only when .staticLoadModelType = exponential.
 Default: 0.0  - `eq1`: First term voltage exponent for reactive power (Eq1).
 Used only when .staticLoadModelType = exponential.
 Default: 0.0  - `eq2`: Second term voltage exponent for reactive power (Eq2).
 Used only when .staticLoadModelType = exponential.
 Default: 0.0  - `eq3`: Third term voltage exponent for reactive power (Eq3).
 Used only when .staticLoadModelType = exponential.
 Default: 0.0  - `id`: Unique identifier of the entity  - `kp1`: First term voltage coefficient for active power (Kp1).
 Not used when .staticLoadModelType = constantZ.
 Default: 0.0  - `kp2`: Second term voltage coefficient for active power (Kp2).
 Not used when .staticLoadModelType = constantZ.
 Default: 0.0  - `kp3`: Third term voltage coefficient for active power (Kp3).
 Not used when .staticLoadModelType = constantZ.
 Default: 0.0  - `kp4`: Frequency coefficient for active power (Kp4).
 Must be non-zero when .staticLoadModelType = ZIP2.
 Not used for all other values of .staticLoadModelType.
 Default: 0.0  - `kpf`: Frequency deviation coefficient for active power (Kpf).
 Not used when .staticLoadModelType = constantZ.
 Default: 0.0  - `kq1`: First term voltage coefficient for reactive power (Kq1).
 Not used when .staticLoadModelType = constantZ.
 Default: 0.0  - `kq2`: Second term voltage coefficient for reactive power (Kq2).
 Not used when .staticLoadModelType = constantZ.
 Default: 0.0  - `kq3`: Third term voltage coefficient for reactive power (Kq3).
 Not used when .staticLoadModelType = constantZ.
 Default: 0.0  - `kq4`: Frequency coefficient for reactive power (Kq4).
 Must be non-zero when .staticLoadModelType = ZIP2.
 Not used for all other values of .staticLoadModelType.
 Default: 0.0  - `kqf`: Frequency deviation coefficient for reactive power (Kqf).
 Not used when .staticLoadModelType = constantZ.
-Default: 0.0  - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+Default: 0.0  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `staticLoadModelType`: Type of static load model.
 Typical Value = constantZ.
 Default: None  - `type`: NGSI type.
 It has to be LoadStatic
 Required properties
 Adapted from CIM data models and CIMpy - [https://github.com/sogno-platform/cimpy](https://github.com/sogno-platform/cimpy).
 This data model is a direct conversion of the Common Information Model (CIM) specified by the IEC61970 standard into smart data models.
 The python classes this model is based on were developed by these entities Institute for Automation of Complex Power Systems (ACS), EON Energy Research Center (EONERC) and RWTH University Aachen, Germany.
 Some properties can have wrong type.
 This was the case, please raise an issue or send mail to info@smartdatamodels.org.
 ## Data Model description of properties